 * Spark.
 In its many forms.

-I value independence in friendships and relationships while also creating strong connections, and value the same in others (I'm polyamorous and open with a wonderful girlfriend I've been seeing for over a year and several very dear friends).
-Good communication, knowing your boundaries, and enthusiastic consent are all important (and sexy).
-Distinctiveness and spark are huge elements of attraction for me.
-I like people that enjoy the simple pleasures in life and measure success with their own ruler.
+I like people who enjoy the simple pleasures in life and measure success with their own ruler.
 I'm looking for an unconventional relationship with an unconventional lady — someone who is intelligent, quirky, a bit of a hippie or burner, and progressive.

 OR if you're just looking for someone to go to shows/events with.
 It's always good to have more adventure buddies, especially with so much shaking here.

-The best way to get to know whether you click with someone is definitely to interact with them, and I don’t have a whole lot of faith in profiles.
-So if you're interested in chatting--and potentially grabbing a drink after a few messages--drop me a note.
+The best way to get to know whether you click with someone is definitely to interact with them.
+So if you're interested in chatting--and potentially grabbing a drink or a show after a few messages--drop me a note.